 A visit to the dentist a month before you leave is also highly recommended.
 Your teeth may feel fine now but the last thing you want is an agonising toothache when you are travelling overseas, especially if it happens to be a country not known for their health care facilities.
 Prevention is the best medicine.

-If travelling with kids, make sure you take them for doctor and dentist check ups before you leave also.
+If travelling with kids, make sure you take them for doctor and dentist check ups at a place like Kids Happy Teeth before you leave also.
 Also be mindful that certain vaccinations are not suitable for babies or young children, which may increase their risks while travelling.
 Malaria is one such consideration, so you may need to invest in alternative options to keep your children safe from illness if they cannot be vaccinated.

 Insurance, Visas and Passports